assert-lab/assert-lab.github.io/index.md

 </p>

   <p class="titleline" style="margin-top:10px;">
-    The AS²ERT Lab is founded and led by
+    The AS²ERT Lab is founded by
     <strong>Dr. Soneya Binta Hossain</strong>, Assistant Professor of Computer
     Science at UT Dallas.
-Her path to AS²ERT began at the Bangladesh University of Engineering and Technology (BUET), where she earned her B.Sc. in Computer Science and Engineering, and continued at the University of Virginia, where she earned her Ph.D. and M.S. in Computer Science.
-During her Ph.D., she studied AI-driven approaches to automated software testing — work that now shapes the lab’s broader vision of building safer and more trustworthy software systems.
   </p>
 </section>